harrison-ai/dataeng-tooling-rust/README.md

 on top of that series.

-Every commit merged to `main` in this repo creates a new version that is automatically built and pushed to dockerhub, with version number updated according to the following
+Every commit merged to `main` in this repo creates a new version that is automatically built and pushed to github container registry, with version number updated according to the following
 rules:

 * If the change were purely additive (e.g. installing some additional tools, or a new